 Image means a lot in business and many employers fear that remote workers can come across as less professional.
 They think a remote worker is going to dial into an important sales meeting wearing board shorts and singlet.
 So keep a smart shirt in the office or in your bag, so you can easily switch to a professional look when required.

 Very few employers will immediately agree to a permanent switch from office to remote work.
 You will have to test the water and prove that it works for them and you.
 Maybe it will initially be for one or three months.
 When systems and policy are in place, you will have more opportunity to work from anywhere.

 Time zones may still be a factor.
 You also need to confident of getting solid Wi-Fi.
 NomadList is a good resource for comparing potential destinations, including a city’s average Wi-Fi speed.

 Although you can travel without a plan, you still need a plan for work.
 Most importantly, arrange your office space before you arrive.
 Use Coworker to search for coworking spaces, read reviews and make appointments, before you arrive in a city.

 5. If All Else Fails: Coronavirus

-Google can send everybody home for a month because many of their staff already work remotely.
+Google can send everybody home for a month because many of their staff already work from home.
 Their systems support remote working so it’s business as usual, even during quarantine.

 Many traditional businesses are resistant to change.
 But if they rely exclusively on fixed office space they will struggle to survive.
 What about the next virus?
 Or conflict?
 Or seismic natural disaster?

-Businesses that work remotely first are more future-proof.
+Businesses that use distributed work teams (remote first) are more future-proof.
 They’re more adaptable and can respond efficiently to change.
 And that’s the argument you can try with your boss.